kurtchristianmanla/campus-eats/README.md

 However, the project can still be run if a new Redis database is set up and properly configured.

+📱 Mobile-First PWA

+This system is built as a Progressive Web App (PWA) with a mobile-first UI design for an optimized experience on smartphones.
+The desktop version is functional but not yet fully refined.

 📌 Features

  User registration and login